RoadieHQ/marketing-site/content/blog/aws-gke-token-exchange/index.md

 5. User now exchanges the one time token for an ephemeral service account OAuth token.
 This is done using a POST request to `https://iamcredentials.googleapis.com/v1/projects/-/serviceAccounts/$SA-NAME@$PROJECT-ID.iam.gserviceaccount.com:generateAccessToken`
 6. User is now able to access all the resources the service account has access to.

-The following flow above is also demonstrated here in a [POC Javascript project](https://github.com/RoadieHQ/poc-gke-token-exchange)
+The following flow above is also demonstrated here in a [POC Javascript project](https://github.com/RoadieHQ/poc-gke-token-exchange).

+We have also mocked up a library for you to use at your own discretion [cloud-token-exchanger](https://www.npmjs.com/package/cloud-token-exchanger).

 # Resources